 Electronic battlefield complexity is a growing challenge.
 New, more sophisticated RF processing capabilities must be rapidly developed and deployed to operate successfully in contested environments.

 Did you know your computer could be untrustworthy, even before you take it out of the box?
 Read more about how trust is compromised through the supply chain and ways you can prevent it.

-Assurance of DAL flight-safety certification and systems security engineering (SSE) is required to protect systems and mitigate risk for future smart and autonomous platforms
+DAL (design assurance) flight-safety certification and systems security engineering (SSE) is required to protect systems and mitigate risk for future smart and autonomous platforms

 Learn how Mercury and Intel collaborate to scale and deploy composable data center capabilities across the fog and edge layers with high performance embedded computing (HPEC)

 Mercury Systems is partnering with Intel to develop high-performance, ruggedized, and secure edge computing solutions that enable mission-critical applications in the harshest environments.

 Cloud-scalable cross-domain solution methodologies, challenges and implementations for rapid, secure and correct information transfer between multiple security domains.

 Ten years ago, cloud computing hadn’t yet hit the mainstream.
 Amazon Web Services was only a few years old, Apple’s iCloud didn’t yet exist, and the “as-a-service” markets (IaaS, PaaS, SaaS) were...

 Taking secure computing to the tactical edge requires a built-in multilayered security approach from system startup to system availability.
 Listen in as Mercury and Intel discuss their collaboration